How well do you know your hedgehog?

 - In the mating season the male may be attracted by the different smell of the female and commence a rather prolonged and noisy courtship with her.
 Hedgehogs do not pair bond and the female raises her young unaided by the male.

-- Litters of young, called hoglets, are born from May onwards to as late as September and average about 2 to 6 in number.
+- Litters of young, called hoglets, are generally born from May to September and average about 2 to 6 in number.

-- When the hoglets are about 5-6 weeks old they leave the nest and wander off on their own – they weigh around 250g (8oz) at this stage.
+- When the hoglets are about 6-8 weeks old they leave the nest and wander off on their own – they weigh around 250g (9oz) at this stage.